 Township tours are popular in Johannesburg and elsewhere in South Africa.
 Slum tourism is a controversial topic and researching it from the perspective of responsible tourism, I long ago decided it was not something I wanted to participate in.

 Constitution Hill is where old and new collide.
-Historically, the hill is still home to a 19th century fort.
+Historically, the hill is still home to a 19th-century fort.
 In recent history, that fort was used as a prison to hold famous activists like Nelson Mandella and Gandhi.
 Today, it’s home to South Africa’s new Constitutional Court.
-If you’re interested in the history of the city, this should be one of your top activities in Johannesburg.

 Perhaps because I stayed here during my two stops in Johannesburg, this was one of my favourite areas of the city.
 As well as being somewhat secluded, thanks to security patrolled streets, it’s the one place in the city I felt comfortable walking out alone at night to visit the many bars and restaurants in the area.
 As well as tourists, Mabnoeng attracts locals to its small but sufficiently eclectic range of art galleries, urban markets, cafes and eateries.

 If you’re looking for street art in Johannesburg, you’ll find it in abundance in Maboneng.

 If you’re not staying in the area, take an Uber ride to Maboneng.
 Ask them to drop you at 12 Decades Art Hotel and explore from there.
 Otherwise, most walking tours will take you to the area (see below).

 Tip: Be careful.
 Although Fox and Main Street are considered safe to visit, Commissioner Street, which is one street over, should be avoided even during the daytime, unless you’re with a local guide.
 On a more positive note, there is an independent small cinema on Fox Street with a nightly-changing movie schedule.